 - Using alternative dispute resolution mechanisms such as mediation and other forms of settlement negotiations to resolve disputes with service providers when appropriate;

-- Litigating disputes with current and former service providers on claims involving breach of contract; the misappropriation of trade secrets (and related claims); employee raiding and noncompete agreements; discrimination; harassment; and wrongful termination in violation of public policy (including whistleblower claims); wage and hour disputes; and stock and stock option disputes.
+- Litigating disputes with current and former service providers on claims involving breach of contract; the misappropriation of trade secrets (and related claims); employee raiding and noncompete agreements; discrimination; harassment; wrongful termination in violation of public policy (including whistleblower claims); wage and hour disputes (including class action cases); and stock and stock option disputes.

 Mr. Tenhoff has extensive litigation and trial experience.
 He has successfully represented clients in federal and state courts throughout the United States, in arbitration proceedings, and before numerous state and federal agencies (including the Equal Employment Opportunity Commission and the California Department of Fair Employment and Housing).
-He has successfully obtained restraining orders and other civil relief sanctions, against departed employees for trade secret theft, and has successfully defended other clients against civil misappropriation claims.
+He has successfully obtained restraining orders and other civil and criminal remedies against departed employees for trade secret theft, and has successfully defended other clients against civil trade secret misappropriation claims.
 During a portion of 1997, Mr. Tenhoff served as a Deputy District Attorney for Alameda County where he tried criminal cases and conducted felony preliminary hearings.
 In conjunction with the Santa Clara County Public Defender's Office, he currently represents indigent clients accused of felony crimes in motion to suppress hearings, preliminary hearings, and jury trials.
 He also supervises the Firm's pro bono work with the Santa Clara County Public Defender's Office.

 Mr. Tenhoff has represented numerous clients in a wide variety of industries and technologies including semiconductors, electronic hardware, software, telecommunications and broadband services, biotechnology, medical devices, and many other industries.
 He regularly speaks on issues in his practice area at client conferences and before professional organizations.
-He is a guest lecturer at the Stanford Graduate School of Business on discrimination and harassment law, he has guest-lectured at Santa Clara University Law School, and he routinely conducts training for clients on a wide variety of employment issues.
-He is an AV-rated lawyer by Martindale-Hubbell (the highest possible rating) and is recognized as one of the Best Lawyers in America and as a California Super Lawyer in the Labor and Employment field.
+He has been a guest lecturer at the Stanford Graduate School of Business on discrimination and harassment law, he has guest-lectured at Santa Clara University Law School, and he routinely conducts training for clients on a wide variety of employment issues.
+He is an AV-rated lawyer by Martindale-Hubbell (the highest possible rating) and has been regularly recognized as one of the Best Lawyers in America and as a California Super Lawyer in the Labor and Employment field.